Welcome

 Navigation

 You can navigate the site using clickable maps like the one on this page or the drop down menus.
 There are other resources to help you, including the Alphabetical Index, the Site Index, the Accommodation Index, the Late Availability listings page, the Search boxes on most pages (usually below a clickable map), the Site Information section, the What's On? and What's New? pages and Scotfax.
-In addition we have collections of links to resources such as Tour Operators and Cruising and Boat Charters.
+In addition we have collections of links to resources such as Tour Operators and Domestic and Household Services.
 Or simply visit a random feature page.

 Accommodation can be accessed via the "Accommodation" menu at the top of many pages, including this one, or using the "See and Stay" menus at the top of many other pages.